mirage/mirage-www/tmpl/blog/intro-tcpip.md

 module type STACKV4 = STACKV4
 ```

 Of 13 such module types, 6 comprise the network stack (and `CHANNEL` is usable in the context of the network stack as well).
-The network stack's primacy among Mirage's concerns is no accident - it's difficult to think of a project that needs a cloud platform, but no network communications.
+A Mirage unikernel will not use all these interfaces, but will pick those that are appropriate.
+For example, if your unikernel just needs a standard TCP/IP stack, the `STACKV4` abstraction will be sufficient.
+However, if you want more control over the implementation of the different layers in the stack or you don't need TCP support, you might construct your stack by hand using just the `NETWORK`, `ETHIF`, `IPV4` and `UDPV4` interfaces.

 ## How a Stack Looks to a Mirage Application